Eva Kaili: Arrest and corruption charges

-EU budget scandal charges
+Belgiangate

+In media interviews, Kaili and her lawyer Sven Mary protested her innocence and coined the term "Belgiangate" to describe the investigation into corruption, which they said was flawed.
+Kaili told the Financial Times, in relation to the suitcase full of cash she had given her father: "This is something to discuss with Francesco and Panzeri, with Arena, with other people" and added that money is not illegal.
+She accused the Belgian authorities of having violated her rights.

+Expenses fraud investigation

-In April 2023, Politico reported that Kaili was facing an additional criminal investigation over whether she and her former parliamentary assistants allegedly faked missions, trips and documents in order to get reimbursements or travel abroad at the expense of the European Union budget.
-Kaili was also being investigated for allegedly withholding parts of the salaries of her then-accredited parliamentary assistants.
-In February 2024, the European Parliament removed Kaili's immunity as Member of the European Parliament (MEP), sending the file of the case for investigation to the relevant Greek authorities, who are responsible for assessing whether she misused from €120,000 to €150,000 in the scheme.
-Kaili denies all charges.
+In April 2023, Politico reported that Kaili was facing an additional criminal investigation for expenses fraud involving four former parliamentary assistants between 2014 and 2020.
+The investigation was looking at whether she took a cut of their salaries and their expenses for fabricated work trips and for work that was not carried out.
+In February 2024, the European Parliament voted to remove Kaili's parliamentary immunity in relation to the investigation, which is thought to involve a sum of €120,000 to €150,000.

 Controversies inside PASOK

 Even before her arrest, Kaili was a controversial figure inside the Panhellenic Socialist Movement (PASOK), since she had regularly distanced herself from PASOK and adopted positions similar to those of Greek conservative parties.
 Following her arrest, PASOK president Nikos Androulakis described her as "a Trojan horse of New Democracy", and announced that she would not be a candidate for PASOK again.

 In 2021 she was rumoured to plan a bid for the presidency of PASOK.